 And this is where the story could have ended.

-It’s been ten years, I’m still here and it’s been totally worth it.
+It’s been 14 years, I’m still here and it’s been totally worth it.

 Explore Your Passion

 Find That “Great” Idea

 Every successful business starts off with a good idea, but that “good idea” must meet a need, solve a problem or address a pain point.
 So, yes, passion is part of the entrepreneurial equation, but passion may not always pay the bills.
 Will your business become profitable by filling an unmet need in the marketplace?
 Need some ideas?
 Here are some places to explore: